metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_definition_v1alpha1_manifest.md

 Required:

-- `name` (String) Refers to the name of the component definition.
-This is a required field with a maximum length of 32 characters.
+- `name` (String) Specifies the name of the ComponentDefinition.

 Optional:

-- `account_name` (String) Represents the account name of the component.
-If provided, the account username and password will be injected into the job environment variables 'KB_ACCOUNT_USERNAME' and 'KB_ACCOUNT_PASSWORD'.
+- `account_name` (String) Specifies the account name associated with the Component.
+If set, the corresponding account username and password are injected into containers' environment variables 'KB_ACCOUNT_USERNAME' and 'KB_ACCOUNT_PASSWORD'.
-- `service_name` (String) References the name of the service.
-If provided, the service name and ports will be mapped to the job environment variables 'KB_COMP_SVC_NAME' and 'KB_COMP_SVC_PORT_$(portName)'.
-Note that the portName will replace the characters '-' with '_' and convert to uppercase.
+- `service_name` (String) Specifies the name of the Service.
+If set, the service name is injected as the 'KB_COMP_SVC_NAME' environment variable in the containers, and each service port is mapped to a corresponding environment variable named 'KB_COMP_SVC_PORT_$(portName)'.
+The 'portName' is transformed by replacing '-' with '_' and converting to uppercase.

 <a id="nestedatt--spec--parameters_schema"></a>